 SEM, the Paid SEO Alternative

 Search engine marketing, or SEM, is essentially SEO with a twist.
 It describes the paid ads you see at the top of relevant Google searches.
-The general idea is the same: you choose relevant keywords, and work to make your content visible to your audience searching for these keywords.
+The general idea is the same: you choose appropriate keywords, and work to make your content visible to your audience searching for these keywords.

 >> When SEM Makes Sense For Your Business